googleworkspace/google-chat-samples/README.md

     implemented.
   - **Selection input app**: This app demonstrates how to use external data sources to dynamically provide selection items in card widgets.
+  - **User Auth app**: This app demonstrates how to obtain authorization to call Chat API with user credentials and store the user tokens in a database to be reused later.
   - **Webhook app**: This app demonstrates how to send messages to Google Chat with incoming webhooks.